CDBG Manuals/Plans

 3. What to do about suspected fraud with any CDBG stakeholder?

-Also, you are not required to include or ask tribes to be participate on any public hearing notices unless tribe has asked specifically asked for that information.
+No. It is not required to include or ask tribes to participate in any public hearing notices unless the Tribe has asked specifically for that information.

 When you choose a selection under the Opportunities to Apply, there is a link to Application Guidelines under the How Do I Apply?
 Tab.